amzn/smoke-aws/README.md

 The SmokeAWS package is a library for communicating with AWS services written in the Swift programming language.
-Using [SwiftNIO](https://github.com/apple/swift-nio) for its networking layer, the library provdes the ability to call API methods for AWS services either synchronously or asynchronously.
+Using [SwiftNIO](https://github.com/apple/swift-nio) for its networking layer, the library provides the ability to call API methods for AWS services either synchronously or asynchronously.

 # Conceptual overview